-This technical guide details the proposed bidding procedures for Auction 105 as described in the Auction 105 Comment Public Notice.
-The clock auction design proposed for Auction 105 would differ in several respects from previous Commission clock auctions.
+This technical guide details the bidding procedures for Auction 105 as described in the Auction 105 Procedures Public Notice.
+The clock auction design for Auction 105 differs in two respects from previous Commission clock auctions.

 First, the auction will not include an assignment phase to assign frequency-specific licenses, as in previous clock auctions, because the Commission has determined that Priority Access Licensees will not be assigned frequency-specific licenses, but will be authorized to use frequencies associated with their PALs as dynamically assigned by Spectrum Access Systems.
 Thus, Auction 105 will consist solely of clock rounds.